IATI/cdfd-docs/docs/example_queries.rst

 The Ministry of Finance in Zimbabwe needs data on external inflows to the country to feed into the quarterly calculation of Balance of Payments.
 They want to find out about external resources spent in 2021 Q4 in Zimbabwe.

-Using CDFD, they access the recipient country/region `summary dashboard for Zimbabwe <https://countrydata.iatistandard.org/data/recipient-country-or-region/ZW/?filters=calendar_year_and_quarter%3A2021%20Q4%3Btransaction_type%3A3,4>`_, and filter to the 2021 Q4 period.
+Using CDFD, they access the recipient country/region `Summary Dashboard for Zimbabwe <https://countrydata.iatistandard.org/data/recipient-country-or-region/ZW/?filters=calendar_year_and_quarter%3A2021%20Q4%3Btransaction_type%3A3,4>`_, and filter to the 2021 Q4 period.
 They also select the “Spending” resource flows option to focus on disbursements and expenditures.

 .. figure:: images/q2.svg
     :width: 100 %
     :align: center
-    :alt: Screenshot of the CDFD dashboard filter menu for Zimbabwe
+    :alt: Screenshot of the CDFD Dashboard filter menu for Zimbabwe

     CDFD Zimbabwe Dashboard: Filters